nagasudhirpulla/taming_python/blog/skills/flask_jinja_template_inheritance.md

 * We can build a **base template** that can be extended by **child templates**.
 This enables *re-usability*, *template splitting* and *consistency* in the layout of all the web application pages

 ## Demo Layout
-* In this post we will create a reusable base layout for flask application as an example
+* In this post we will create a reusable base layout for flask applications using Base Templates concept
+* The base layout is based on the SB Admin 2 theme at https://startbootstrap.com/theme/sb-admin-2
 ![sb_admin_template](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/sb_admin_template.png)
 ## Base Template
 * It is just just a jinja template with named blocks in it.